 Tram Station Roof

-The decisive, yet invisible feature is the inner tubular steel construction, which is rigidly integrated into the roof structure by means of welded brackets and reinforcement bars.
+The decisive, yet hidden feature is the inner tubular steel construction, which is rigidly integrated into the roof structure by means of welded brackets and reinforcement bars.
 It is also an efficient solution for internal drainage.